-1959 Gertrude Berg plays a Jewish mother who charms Japanese widower (Cedric Hardwicke) in A Majority of One.
-This comedy by Leonard Spigelgass will run at the Shubert Theatre, and later the Barrymore Theatre, for a total of 556 performances.
+1959 Gertrude Berg plays a Jewish mother who charms a Japanese widower (Cedric Hardwicke) in A Majority of One.
+The comedy by Leonard Spigelgass runs at the Shubert Theatre, and later the Barrymore Theatre, for a total of 556 performances.

 1964 Comedian Bert Lahr has his final Broadway opening night in Foxy, a musical based on Ben Johnson's Volpone, but relocated to the California Gold Rush.
 Lyrics are by Johnny Mercer.
 Also in the cast are Larry Blyden and the young John Davidson.
 The show, which tried out in a remote Canadian mining down, manages only a 72-performance run at the Ziegfeld Theatre.

 1977 The success of three inept thieves out for a major score is the starting point for American Buffalo.
 Robert Duvall, Kenneth McMillan, and John Savage thrash through the drama that marks David Mamet's Broadway debut.
-It will run at the Ethel Barrymore Theatre for 122 performances.
+It runs at the Ethel Barrymore Theatre for 122 performances.

-2007 Sheridan Morley, the larger-than-life London theatre critic, author and a long-time Playbill writer, dies in his sleep at age 65 at his home in London.
+2007 Sheridan Morley, the larger-than-life London theatre critic, author, and a long-time Playbill writer, dies in his sleep at age 65 at his home in London.

 2011 Following their 2009 Broadway production of Exit the King, Australian theatre company Belvoir returns to New York with an adaptation of Nikolai Gogol's The Diary of a Madman, starring Geoffrey Rush.
 Performed at the Brooklyn Academy of Music, the production reunites Rush with his Exit the King director Neil Armfield.

-2012 Shatner's World: We Just Live in It, featuring "Star Trek" star William Shatner, opens at Broadway's Music Box Theatre.
+2012 Shatner's World: We Just Live in It, featuring Star Trek star William Shatner, opens at Broadway's Music Box Theatre.
 The solo show takes audiences on a voyage through Shatner's life and career, from Shakespearean stage actor to internationally known icon and raconteur.